aarokorhonen/json-log-filter/README.md

 $ node index.js 20
 ```

-Use this utility as part of a UNIX-style pipe to filter out log levels produced by another process.
+Use this utility as part of a UNIX-style pipe to filter out log entries produced by another process.

 ## Features